minvws/nl-kat-coordination/docs/source/technical_design/windowsinstall.rst

 Clone the repository of OpenKAT into your WSL.
 It is important that you do it in WSL and not in Windows!

-- In your Debian Powershell, run:
+- In your Debian PowerShell, run:

 .. code-block:: sh